 - Ketchup adds the classic baked bean flavor.
 You can use an equal amount of tomato sauce if you prefer but it will lead to a thinner and less sweet sauce.

-- Stone ground mustard is typically more spicy than regular yellow mustard.
+- Stone ground mustard is typically spicier than regular yellow mustard.
 This is the brand that I love.

 - Molasses and brown sugar give this recipe the classic baked beans sweetness.
 Molasses gives a deep, rich flavor but it can be replaced with brown sugar if needed.

 - Worcestershire sauce is usually made with anchovies, but a lot of store brands are actually anchovy-free!
-Just double check the ingredients label for a vegan sauce.
+Just double-check the ingredients label for a vegetarian sauce.

 Step by step instructions